ncase/mental-health/index.md

 Still, thanks for the constructive criticism, and protecting my need for intellectual honesty!

 > 🐺 You're welcome.
-And, hey, thanks for actually trying to understand me... instead of drowning me out with risky behaviors and "Well, Actually"s.
+And, hey, thanks for finally being patient and understanding with me... instead of drowning me out with risky behaviors and "Well, Actually"s.

 Of course!
 Any final words?